Skip to content

 cd odtp

-cp .env.dist.compose .env
+cp .env.dist .env

-Decide on crendentials for the different services
+Decide on credentials for the different services

 • user and password for the Mongodb: [MONGO_DB_USER], [MONGO_DB_PASSWORD]